Longest flights: 1980s and 1990s

-2010s and 2020s
+2000s and 2010s

-A Singapore Airlines Airbus A350-900ULR (one of only seven ever produced) taxiing at New York JFK having just completed the world's current longest non-stop flight from Singapore.

 In the late 2000s/early 2010s, rising fuel prices coupled with the 2008 financial crisis and the Great Recession caused the cancellation of many ultra long-haul, non-stop flights.
 This included the services provided by Singapore Airlines from Singapore to both Newark and Los Angeles that were ended in late 2013.
 But, as fuel prices have since decreased and more fuel-efficient aircraft have come into service, many ultra long-haul routes were reinstated or newly scheduled.

-Longest route
+United Airlines Boeing 787-9 on final approach to Adelaide Airport.
+Such ultra-long-haul services often require aircraft weight restrictions to meet the necessary range for flight.

+Current longest flight

 By great-circle distance

-On November 9, 2020, Singapore Airlines Flights 23 and 24 became the longest active scheduled passenger flight by great-circle distance, using an Airbus A350-900ULR between Singapore Changi Airport and New York JFK Airport at 15349 km.

-The longest-ever scheduled passenger flight as of 2020 was Air Tahiti Nui's flight TN64 using a Boeing 787-9, flying non-stop from Faaʻa International Airport in Papeete, Tahiti to Paris–CDG, a distance of 15715 km in a scheduled duration of 16 hours, 20 minutes.
+The longest-ever scheduled passenger flight was Air Tahiti Nui flight TN64 using a Boeing 787-9, flying non-stop from Faaʻa International Airport in Papeete, Tahiti to Paris–CDG, a distance of 15715 km in a scheduled duration of 16 hours, 20 minutes.
 This route was operated from March to April 2020.

-This route was previously operated with a refueling stop at Los Angeles International Airport, where all passengers would disembark and pass through United States Customs & Border Protection, then re-board and continue to Paris.
+This route was previously operated with a refueling stop at LAX, where all passengers would disembark and pass through United States Customs & Border Protection, then re-board and continue to Paris.
 However, to comply with COVID-19 pandemic restrictions banning European travelers from entering the United States, the airline opted not to stop at Los Angeles in March and April 2020.
-The route was also made possible by the aircraft's reduced passenger load of about 150 passengers, which eliminated the need to refuel.
+The route was also made possible by the reduced load of about 150 passengers, which eliminated the need to refuel.
 This route also set a record for the world's longest domestic passenger flight, as it flew between French territories.

 An illustration of the great-circle route versus an optimized jetstream route between San Francisco and Tokyo.
 The eastbound (to San Francisco) route opts to take a longer route (by ground distance) that uses the jetstream to save time and fuel.